Hulu finally launches support for downloads, initially to ad-free viewers – TechCrunch

 Hulu is finally adding downloads to its streaming service, years after Netflix and Amazon Prime Video did the same.
 The company had promised over a year ago that it would soon roll out support for offline viewing, having developed a way to include advertising with its downloads.
 However, the downloads feature launching today is only available to iOS users on Hulu’s “No Ads” plan, the company says.

-When reached for comment, Hulu couldn’t offer a timeline for when support would arrive on the ad-supported version of Hulu, whether those plans had been shelved, nor could it explain the delay to bring a downloads product to market.
+When reached for comment, Hulu couldn’t offer a timeline for when support would arrive on the ad-supported version of Hulu or whether those plans had been shelved.
+The company did say its focus was shifted this summer to mobile upgrades, including the interface update and live guide improvements, however.

 At launch, there are “thousands” of TV shows and movies offered for offline viewing, including Hulu Originals like The Handmaid’s Tale, Shrill and The Act, as well as series like Family Guy, Desperate Housewives, This is Us, How I Met Your Mother, and ER.
 In fact, the majority of the content on Hulu is available for offline viewing, as its content agreements were already negotiated to allow for downloads.